scivision/fortran-pathlib/API.md

 root ("c:/a/b/c") !< "c:" on Windows, "" on Unix
 ```

 Expand user home directory.
-The path is also normalized by defintion.
+With C++ backend, the path is not normalized.
+With C backend, the path is normalized, to drastically simplify the code.

 ```fortran
 expanduser("~/my/path")   !< "/home/user/my/path" on Unix, "<root>/Users/user/my/path" on Windows